SYNTCOMP/combine-aiger/README.md

 # Combine a TLSF specification and AIG implementation for model checking

-(This is clone of Leander Tentrup's original tool)
+(This is a clone of Leander Tentrup's original tool)

 Dependencies: